kroko/hela-tests/README.md

 ### Feeling lucky?

-It is possibe that all devtools needed are already on your machine.
+It is possible that all devtools needed are already on your machine.

 #### MSW MSVC